Australian Rugby League Commission: Election of Commissioners

 The Commissioners are appointed into different groups and, initially, for differing terms.
 Each Commissioner must, at a nominated time, resign and seek re-election at an Annual General Meeting.

-Commissioners in Group A must stand down before the 2013 Annual General Meeting, where they may re-apply for their position.
-Group B members must stand down before the 2014 AGM and Group C members must stand down before the 2015 meeting.
+Commissioners in Group A were required to stand down before the 2013 Annual General Meeting, where they were able to re-apply for their position.
+Group B members were required to stand down before the 2014 AGM and Group C members were required to stand down before the 2015 meeting.

 Ten members may, with the additional support of both the NSW and Queensland Rugby Leagues, vote to remove a Commissioner.

 Fourteen members are required to remove a Commissioner without the support of both the NSW and Queensland Rugby Leagues.
 Should either of these events occur, the remaining Commissioners would appoint a replacement.

 A Commissioner who has been removed from office may not seek re-appointment for a period of three years.

-Peter Beattie Commissioner A
+Peter V'landys was appointed Chair on 30 October 2019, replacing Peter Beattie who reverted to a commissioner role.
+Beattie had served as Chair since February 2018.
+Andrew Abdo served as Interim CEO from late April 2020 until his appointment as CEO in early September 2020.

 Former commissioners

 David Gallop was the initial chief executive officer of the restructured ARL Commission.
 He was previously the CEO of the NRL and his contract extension to become inaugural ARL CEO was a condition placed by News Limited with the ARL.
-On 5 June 2012 the ARL announced Gallop's departure from the CEO position and he will take a position at the FFA in 2013.
+On 5 June 2012 the ARL announced Gallop's departure from the CEO position and that he would take up a position at the FFA in 2013.
 David Smith was announced as the new ARL CEO in November 2012, taking charge on 1 February 2013.

-Gary Pemberton, a former chairman of Qantas, Billabong and Racing NSW, and one of the seven commissioners appointed to the newly restructured ARL in February 2012, announced in July 2013 that he would retire from his role on 31 October.